aws-samples/aws-proton-cloudformation-sample-templates/loadbalanced-fargate-svc/README.md

 Register the sample environment template, which contains an ECS Cluster and a VPC with two public subnets.

-First, create an environment template, which will contain all of the environment template's major and minor versions.
+First, create an environment template, which will contain all of the environment template's versions.

 ```
 aws proton-preview create-environment-template \